dyprodg/personal-ai/README.md

 - Make sure your KV_REST_API_URL and KV_REST_API_TOKEN are correctly set in your `.env.local` file
 - Check that your Redis database is properly created and accessible
 - For local development, the app will fall back to in-memory storage if Redis credentials are missing

+### Encryption Issues
+- Ensure the ENCRYPTION_KEY environment variable is set in your `.env.local` file
+- If you see "ENCRYPTION_KEY environment variable is not set" errors, check that the key is available in your environment
+- For deployment, make sure to add the ENCRYPTION_KEY to your environment variables in your hosting provider

 ## License